theseanything/civilservicelgbt.github.io/_posts/2020-02-17-leaders-of-networks-forum-readout.md

 excerpt: We recently held our Leaders of Networks Forum.
 This is what happened.
 ---

-Thank you to the Department Network Leads who attended or dialled in to our Network of Leaders forum on Thursday 4th February.
+Thank you to the Department Network Leads who attended or dialled in to our Leaders of Networks forum on Thursday 4th February.
 It was a useful discussion and we look forward to working with you over the next year.

 Please find below a brief note of the meeting.
 The team will be in contact with attendees to follow up on any actions.